Airlines’ Policies On Emotional Support Animals

 - Delta Airlines

 How to Get Your Emotional Support Animal Plane Access

-Still want to know how to take an emotional support animal on an airplane?
+Still want to know how to ?

 If you want to fly with an emotional support dog, cat, or other animal and your only option is a flight with an airline that doesn't accept ESA letters, you can still try asking for special consideration.

 There are those who argue that a psychiatric service dog provides the same mental health support as an emotional support animal.
 Although by law airlines are not required to honor ESA accommodations, there may be some that are willing to make an exception.